jessicarush/python-notes/deployment.md

 ## Use Git to Install the Application from GitHub

-You'll need to create a new repo in Github and then push your local repo to it.
+You'll need to create a new repo on Github and then push your local repo to it.
 Once its there you can clone it onto your remote server.
-First, make sure you're in your home directory:
+First, on your server, make sure you're in your home directory:
 ```
 $ cd ~/
 $ git clone https://github.com/username/reponame.git